 Rick Orford, founder of finance blog Surplus Academy, says to consider the APR and fees first, then continue checking the fine print.

 “The best balance transfer offer has no annual fee, a 0% APR and a 0% to 2% balance transfer fee,” says Orford.
+Though it’s important to note that these offers are currently less common than they used to be as many issuers pulled back these offers in light of the coronavirus pandemic.

 Next, look at how long you’ll have to pay down your transferred balance with no interest.
 Zielke favors choosing the card with the longest promotional period.